Rodemfr/MicronetToNMEA/README.md

 Some tips :

 - Once you have attached MicronetToNMEA to a Micronet network, it will automatically enter in NMEA conversion mode at each power-up.
+You don't need a connect a console to it.
-If you want to come back to menu, just press "ESC" key to leave the conversion mode
+- When in conversion mode, if you want to come back to the configuration menu, just press "ESC" key to leave the conversion mode
 - MicronetToNMEA listens to calibration values transiting on the network and will apply them to the converted values (wind speed factor, temperature offset, etc.).
-- Be carefull that these calibration values are only intercepted in NMEA conversion mode and when you edit them on you Micronet display.
+So if you change your sensor calibration from your Micronet display, MicronetToNMEA will memorize the new value if it is in range. /!\ Be careful that these calibration values are only intercepted in NMEA conversion mode /!\
-- If MicronetToNMEA has missed some of these calibration values, just edit them with one of your Micronet display while in NMEA conversion mode.
-It will be seen and remembered by MicronetToNMEA.
 - Calibration values, as well as attached network ID are all saved in EEPROM so that you don't need to enter them again in the system at each power-up.
 - There is an additionnal menu 5 allowing to scan all micronet traffic around you.
 This is useful to understand how devices are speaking to each other.